Key takeaways:

 How does it compare to ServiceTitan?

-Where ServiceTitan only serves established companies with existing teams, Jobber accommodates smaller businesses, like one-person operations, as well as mid-size teams of up to 30 people.
+Jobber is made for businesses of all sizes, making it a great long-term ServiceTitan alternative.
+Where ServiceTitan only serves established companies with existing teams, Jobber also accommodates smaller one-person businesses, as well as mid-size and large teams.

 It integrates well with a variety of small business tools, from accounting and lead generation software to customer financing and call tracking platforms.

-And unlike ServiceTitan, which requires extensive onboarding, Jobber is easy to learn and use, making it a good option if you want to hit the ground running.
+And unlike ServiceTitan, which requires extensive onboarding, Jobber is easy to learn and use.
+It’s a good option if you want to hit the ground running.

 My buddy pushed me over to Jobber.
 I checked it out, and I was sold very quickly just based on this simplicity.
 That’s why we chose Jobber.
 We’re five years in now and we’re not looking back.